-A car guy I am not.
-In fact, before joining the staff team here at Donate a Car Canada I’m not sure I’d ever heard of a catalytic converter and I had no idea about what went on at a scrap yard.
+I am not a car guy.
+In fact, I’m not sure I’d ever heard of a catalytic converter before joining the staff team here at Donate a Car Canada.
+I had no idea about what went on at a scrap yard.
 After market parts?
 Not a clue!

-That has changed (a little) over time as we have the opportunity to connect with donors who have “Car Guy” as their middle name.
+That has changed (a little) over time as we have the opportunity to connect with donors and agents who have “Car Guy” as their middle name.
 You know who you are, and we have a lot to thank you for!
 You have patiently educated the likes of me, introducing us to vehicle models that are the stuff of dreams.
-You understand the market (and why we have to break hearts with low returns from time to time), and you thrill at the idea of benefiting a charity via something you love so much.
+You understand the market (and why we have to break hearts with low returns from time to time).
+You thrill at the idea of benefiting a charity via something you love so much.

 Road and Track has a fabulous article about you!
-If you’re a car guy you’ve probably already read it.
-In fact, you might just spend a lot of time on their site?
+You’ve probably already read it.
+In fact, you might just spend a lot of time on their site.
 Here’s just at taste of what one of their writers relates,

 1. You pick up the morning paper and the headline reads, “Alien Death Ray Incinerates Millions.”
 You set the front page aside for later reading and go straight to a Sears insert that says, “Presidents’ Day Craftsman Tool Sale.”